eigerco/polka-storage/polka-index/RFC.md

 #### Storage Providers Component

 - Connect to the P2P network using unique Peer IDs.
-- Broadcast their Peer IDs using pubsub so they can be discovered by the Polka-Index.
+- Broadcast their Peer IDs using the [identify](https://github.com/libp2p/specs/blob/master/identify/README.md) protocol so they can be discovered by the Polka-Index.
 - Maintain a Deal Database containing the CIDs and metadata for the files they store.
-- Respond to Polka-Index queries via dialing.
+- Respond to Polka-Index queries via [pubsub](https://github.com/libp2p/specs/blob/master/pubsub/README.md) topics.

 #### Polka-Index Component

 - Connects to the P2P network using its own unique Peer ID.
-- Detects storage providers through pubsub broadcasts.
+- Detects storage providers through the [identify protocol](https://github.com/libp2p/specs/blob/master/identify/README.md).
-- Dials storage providers directly to query for CID mappings.
+- Requests unknown CIDs using the [libp2p's pubsub protocol](https://github.com/libp2p/specs/blob/master/pubsub/README.md).
 - Maintains a CID-to-Peer ID mapping database.
 - Provides an HTTP API for users to request CID-to-Peer ID mappings.

 #### P2P Network

-- A communication layer powered by [libp2p](https://docs.libp2p.io/) that supports Peer ID discovery (via pubsub) and direct connections (via dialing).
+- A communication layer powered by [libp2p](https://docs.libp2p.io/) that supports Peer ID discovery (via [libp2p's identify protocol](https://github.com/libp2p/specs/blob/master/identify/README.md)) and subscribe to topics (via [libp2p pubsub protocol](https://github.com/libp2p/specs/blob/master/pubsub/README.md)).
 Users
 - Connect to the Polka-Index via HTTP to find out which Peer ID is associated with a specific CID.

 ### 3.2 How It Works

-1. Storage providers connect to the P2P network and broadcast their Peer IDs using pubsub.
+1. Storage providers connect to the P2P network and broadcast their Peer IDs and CIDs using pubsub.
 2. Polka-Index listens for these broadcasts and keeps track of active storage providers.
 3. Users send an HTTP request to the Polka-Index, asking for the Peer ID associated with a specific CID.
-4. If the CID isn’t already in its database, the Polka-Index dials storage providers directly to ask for the mapping.
+4. If the CID isn’t already in its database, the Polka-Index broadcasts a [pubsub](https://github.com/libp2p/specs/blob/master/pubsub/README.md) message asking which storage provider owns said CID.
 5. The storage provider responds with the CID-to-Peer ID mapping.
 6. Polka-Index stores the mapping for future use and returns the Peer ID to the user.